What to Do in Paris

 - See the view from Basilique du Sacre Coeur.

-- Find a free museum, like Musee Carnavalet or Museum of Modern Art.
+- Find a free museum, like Musee Carnavalet or the Museum of Modern Art.

 - Explore the Parisian neighborhood of Montmartre.

 - See the Eiffel Tower during the day or night.